 Cavalier King Charles vs. Smartest Dogs

 So how much better did the top IQ class perform?
-Of the 138 dog breeds, only 10 dogs made it to the top category: smartest dog breeds.
+Of the 138 dog breeds, only 10 dogs made it to the top class.
 These dogs were able to learn a new command with fewer than 5 repetitions.
 They could learn a command in a few minutes!

 What’s more, the smartest dog breeds are able to obey a known command on the first attempt with a 95% or better success rate.
 Nearly every single time, they’ll obey a command, though depending on the handler.
 It doesn’t get more obedient than this!